exonum/exonum-doc/src/get-started/timestamping-tutorial.md

 ```

 `handle_timestamp_proof` takes the hash of a timestamping
-transaction and constructs a proof of its inclusion in the blockchain.
+transaction and constructs a proof of its inclusion into the blockchain.
 To
 construct the proof structure, the method above performs a number of operations
-separated into two blocks:
+separated into two sets:

-The first block contains the operations that prove the correctness of
+The first set contains the operations that prove the correctness of
 structures related to the timestamping transaction:

-- create a snapshot of the blockchain in its current state
+- creates a `Snapshot` of the blockchain in its current state
-- find the latest block of the blockchain
+- finds the latest block of the blockchain
-- take that latest block and its precommit messages
+- takes that latest block and its precommit messages
-- take the proof structure that proves the correctness of the service table, in
+- takes the proof structure that proves the correctness of the service table,
-  this case the table of our Timestamping Service.
+  in this case the table of our Timestamping Service.
 This operation checks
-  whether the table of a certain service is included into the blockchain.
+  whether the table of a certain service is included into the blockchain
-- return proofs of the latest block and the Timestamping service table.
+- returns proofs of the latest block and the Timestamping Service table.

-The second block contains the operations that prove the correctness of the
+The second set contains the operations that prove the correctness of the
 timestamping transaction itself and construct a proof for it:

-- create a Timestamping service schema using the snapshot of the current
+- creates a Timestamping Service schema using the `Snapshot` of the current
   blockchain state
-- find the timestamping transaction proof using its hash
+- finds the timestamping transaction proof using its hash
-- return the proof of the timestamping transaction which is comprised of the
+- returns the proof of the timestamping transaction which is comprised of the
-  proofs of the latest blockchain block, Timestamping service table and the
+  proofs of the latest blockchain block, Timestamping Service table and the
   timestamping transaction.

 As a result of the operations above, the `handle_timestamp_proof` method proves
 that the timestamping transaction in question is correct, the latest blockchain
-block is correct and the Timestamping service table that contains all data on
+block is correct and the Timestamping Service table that contains all data on
 the existing timestamps is also correct.
 This set of data is sufficient to
 trust that the timestamping transaction is legitimate.